IMJLA/Export-Permission/README.md

 The target path is the root of an AD domain

-Generate reports on the NTFS permissions for ?
+Generate reports on the NTFS permissions for the root of an AD domain.
-Invalid/fail param validation?
+TODO: param validation?
+or otherwise handle error.

 ### EXAMPLE 16
 ```